-- Probiotic supplement (containing Lactobacillus acidophilus), 5 to 10 billion colony forming units (CFUs) a day, when needed for maintenance of gastrointestinal and immune health.
+- Probiotic supplement (containing Lactobacillus acidophilus).
+When needed for maintenance of gastrointestinal and immune health.
 Some acidophilus products may need refrigeration.
 Read labels carefully.
-If you are immune compromised, or if you take immune suppressive drugs, speak with your physician before taking probiotic supplements.
+If you are immune compromised, or if you take immune-suppressive drugs, speak with your physician before taking probiotic supplements.

-- Do not take an iodine supplement unless directed by your doctor.
+- DO NOT take an iodine supplement unless directed by your doctor.
 Iodine is only effective in cases of iodine deficiency, which is uncommon in developed countries.
-And excessive iodine can cause hypothyroidism.
+Excessive iodine can cause hypothyroidism.

-- Green tea (Camellia sinensis) standardized extract, 250 to 500 mg daily, for antioxidant effects.
+- Green tea (Camellia sinensis).
+Standardized extract, for antioxidant effects.
 Use caffeine-free products.

-- Lemon balm (Melissa officinalis), 300 to 500 mg, 3 times daily, to normalize an overactive thyroid.
+- Lemon balm (Melissa officinalis).
+To normalize an overactive thyroid.
 Steep 2 tbs. lemon balm in 1 cup of boiling water.
 Strain and cool.